brendanhay/brendanhay.github.io/_posts/2016-05-26-typed-authorisation-scopes.md

-Previously in the [`gogol`](http://hackage.haskell.org/packages/#cat:Google) libraries, you would supply the credentials to the top-level [`runGoogle`](https://github.com/brendanhay/gogol/blob/0.0.1/gogol/src/Network/Google.hs#L174-L176) function (which unwraps the [`Google`](https://github.com/brendanhay/gogol/blob/0.0.1/gogol/src/Network/Google.hs#L119) monad) and any remote API operations performed within that context would be assumed to have the correct scopes authorised, otherwise a run-time error from the remote API denoting forbidden or invalid access-levels would be raised.
+Previously in the [`gogol`](http://hackage.haskell.org/packages/#cat:Google) libraries, you would supply the credentials to the top-level [`runGoogle`](https://github.com/brendanhay/gogol/blob/0.0.1/gogol/src/Network/Google.hs#L174-L176) function which unwraps the [`Google`](https://github.com/brendanhay/gogol/blob/0.0.1/gogol/src/Network/Google.hs#L119) monad and any remote API operations performed within that context would be assumed to have the correct scopes authorised, else a run-time error from the API denoting forbidden or invalid access-levels would be raised.

 > A short introduction to Google's use of OAuth2 can be read at the [bottom of this article](#aside-googles-use-of-oauth2).

-A contrived example of this usage for storing/retrieving the same object with the Google Cloud Storage API (referred to herein as Google Storage) is:
+A contrived example of storing/retrieving an object using the Google Cloud Storage API (referred to herein as Google Storage) is:

 {% highlight haskell %}
 {-# LANGUAGE OverloadedStrings #-}